kyma-project/hydroform/parallel-install/README.md

 - `StartKymaDeployment` - Starts the deployment process.
 First, prerequisites are deployed linearly.
 Then, the components' deployment continues in parallel.
 - `StartKymaUninstallation` - Starts the uninstallation process.
 The library uninstalls the components first, then it proceeds with the prerequisites' uninstallation in reverse order.
-- `ReadKymaMetadata` - Retrieves Kyma metadata, e.g. version.
+- `ReadKymaMetadata` - Retrieves Kyma metadata, such as Kyma version.

 ### Example